 Your slow morning will be better if you spend a little time planning ahead.
 Because it’s not happening every morning, your slow days can be prioritised and even stuck in your diary.

-The day before, we recommend making sure there’s absolutely nothing standing in the way of your slowness.
+The day before, I recommend making sure there’s absolutely nothing standing in the way of your slowness.
 If your slow morning still requires you to make breakfast or lunch for others, do it the night before.
 If your house is untidy and you believe that will have to be done in the morning, get it done the day before.

 Your slow morning is in your hands, if you can eliminate some of the things that take time, you’ll have more to use tomorrow.